Cholesterol: The Good, The Bad, The Ugly

 (c) bluering Fotosearch_k17795414

-Cholesterol is not exactly a barnburner of a topic, but it is one of the reasons why so many people make that first phone call to us AFTER their physician tells them their levels are high.
+Cholesterol is not exactly a barnburner of a topic, but it is one of the reasons why so many people make that first phone call to me AFTER their physician tells them their levels are high.
 And that’s a result almost always because an upward change in one’s weight results in an upward change in one’s cholesterol levels.

 With the prevalence of obesity, more people are being diagnosed with high cholesterol; yet, and based only on my experience with clients, too many really don’t understand what “high cholesterol” means — either because the physician didn’t explain it to them, or they did but the client just didn’t get it and didn’t ask for clarification.
 So, I want to discuss it in what I hope is an easy-to-understand way, including my tip on the sure-fire way on how to remember the difference between the Good and the Bad.
 And I’m going to use the terms good and bad because most people only know of cholesterol in those terms.
 Those are the terms that a doctor will most often use to simplify for his patients understanding.